mwhamgenomics/mwhamgenomics.github.io/_posts/2016-06-23-deploying_python_modules.md

     pip install git+https://github.com/<organisation>/<project_name>.git@<tag_version>

-### Beware top-level files - distinguishing between the project and the module
+### Beware top-level files - the project vs the module
 It's important to bear in mind that what you have in version control is not the same as what will be deployed into `site-packages`.
-In the above example, the versioned project is called EGCG-Core but the module given to `setup` in `packages=` is egcg_core (along with its submodules).
+In the above example, the versioned project is called EGCG-Core but the module given to `setup` in `packages=` is `egcg_core`.
 This means that your module cannot depend on any top-level files in the project, because they won't actually be installed.
 For example, EGCG-Core used to have the following structure:

     EGCG-Core/
         requirements.txt